hive-engine/nitrous/src/app/help/en/welcome.md

 ![](https://i.imgur.com/nxeSc65.png)
 </div>

-**Natural Medicine is a social media for enthusiasts of natural health - from herbalism and essential oils, to food as medicine, meditation and spirituality, as well as the relationship of human beings to the natural world through wild-crafting, permaculture and other 'healthy' earth centred practices.**
+**Natural Medicine is a social media platform for enthusiasts of natural health; from herbalism and essential oils, food as medicine, meditation and spirituality - as well as the relationship of human beings to the natural world through wild-crafting, permaculture and other 'healthy' earth centered practices.**

 Many healing modalities are supported from ayurveda to TCM, qi gong and yoga, as well as homesteading community members who might invest in organic principles or grow plants such as herbs and cannabis as medicine and food.
-Please read some of the posts below, which provide more information about what kind of topics are supported.
+Please read some of the posts, which provide more information about what kind of topics are supported.
 They are written by our bloggers, for our bloggers.

 - [Lotus for Vegans](https://steempeak.com/naturalmedicine/@plantstoplanks/lotus-coin-for-vegans-communities-coming-together) by @plantstoplanks
 - [Lotus for Meditators](https://www.naturalmedicine.io/mindfulness/@naturalmedicine/introducing-lotus-for-the-mindful-life-community) by @riverflows